-To unearth the consumer insight that would allow Saucony to connect with this expanded audience, Mechanica led a large-scale research initiative across a wide range of runners.
+To unearth the consumer insight capable of extending Saucony‘s appeal, Mechanica led a large-scale research initiative across a wide range of runners.
 Conversations spanning marathoners to fun run and 5k participants, members of running clubs to those just starting out, revealed that while people run for many reasons, they don’t always identify with being “a runner.”
 The most common sentiment we heard?
 “I run but I’m not a runner.”

-The opportunity was to develop a flexible brand platform to celebrate all types of “runners,” and the reasons that propel them.
+The opportunity was to reimagine the brand’s breadth of relevancy through a flexible brand platform that would celebrate all types of “runners,” and the different reasons that propel them.
 People who saw running as means to an end, rather than an end in itself.

-Instead of focusing on the usual array of perfect runners, hard bodies and famous athletes, we embraced non-traditional runners of all stripes.
-People who lacked prefect form, but had an engaging story to tell about the role of running in their lives, became our stars.
+Instead of focusing on the usual array of perfect runners, hard bodies and famous athletes, our activation work embraced non-traditional runners of all stripes.
+People who lacked perfect form, but had an engaging story to tell about the role of running in their lives, became the stars of our content creation.

-Grounded in celebrating these authentic stories from unexpected people, Saucony became a meaningful brand with a vast audience for whom running was important, but didn’t necessarily identify as “runners.”
+Grounded In celebrating these authentic stories from unexpected people, Saucony transformed from a niche player into a more meaningful brand with a wide but relevant appeal.